meaniebeanie22/meaniebeanie22.github.io/chapters/the-treasure-hunt-flints-pointer.md

-We pulled easily, by Silver’s directions, not to weary the hands prematurely, and after quite a long passage, landed at the mouth of the second river--that which runs down a woody cleft of the Spy-glass.
+We pulled easily, by Silver’s directions, not to weary the hands prematurely, and after quite a long passage, landed at the mouth of the second river--that which runs down a woody cleft of the [:Spy-glass](#islandmap).
 Thence, bending to our left, we began to ascend the slope towards the plateau.

-At the first outset, heavy, miry ground and a matted, marish vegetation greatly delayed our progress; but by little and little the hill began to steepen and become stony under foot, and the wood to change its character and to grow in a more open order.
+At the first outset, heavy, [:miry](https://en.wiktionary.org/wiki/miry#Adjective) ground and a matted, marish vegetation greatly delayed our progress; but by little and little the hill began to steepen and become stony under foot, and the wood to change its character and to grow in a more open order.
 It was, indeed, a most